Guava root knot nematode

 Distribution

-GRKN is primarily a pest of subtropical to tropical climates, but glasshouse environments may also be favourable to their growth.
+GRKN is primarily a pest of subtropical to tropical climates, but glasshouse environments may also be favourable to its growth.
 It is present across Asia, Africa, Europe, the Americas and the Caribbean.

 GRKN has been reported in the Northern Territory and Queensland but is not known to occur elsewhere in Australia.